-We are conducting a randomized, double-blind, placebo-controlled Phase 2 clinical trial to evaluate the safety, efficacy and pharmacokinetics of ARGX-113 in 36 ITP patients, who have platelet counts lower than 30 × 109/L and who are stable on standard-of-care treatment, consisting of corticosteroids, permitted immunosuppressants and/or thrombopoietin receptor agonists.
-We intend to conduct the clinical trial at approximately 35 sites across Europe.
-Patients will be randomly assigned to three arms of 12 patients each.
-All patients in this clinical trial will continue to receive standard-of-care treatment.
-One treatment arm will receive 5 mg/kg ARGX-113, the second arm will receive 10 mg/kg ARGX-113 and the third arm will receive placebo.
-Dosing will take place in a three-week period with four weekly doses of ARGX-113 or placebo.
-The ITP trial protocol was amended by extending the follow-up period from 8 weeks to 21 weeks.
-In addition, a one-year open label extension study was added as a second amendment to allow (re)treatment of ITP patients from the first study (dosed at 10mg/kg).
+We completed a randomized, double-blind, placebo-controlled Phase 2 clinical trial to evaluate the safety, efficacy and pharmacokinetics of efgartigimod in 38 adult primary ITP patients, who have platelet counts lower than 30 x 10^{9} /L while being on a stable dose of standard-of-care treatments consisting of corticosteroids, permitted immunosuppressants or thrombopoietin receptor agonists, or after having undergone a splenectomy or while being monitored under a "watch & wait" approach.
+We conducted the clinical trial at 19 clinical centers across eight countries in the European Union.
+Patients were randomly assigned to three arms of 12 or 13 patients for the placebo or efgartigimod arms, respectively.
+All patients in this clinical trial on a drug standard-of-care treatment were to continue to receive their stable dose of standard-of-care treatment as per the protocol.
+One treatment arm received 5 mg/kg efgartigimod, the second arm received 10 mg/kg efgartigimod and the third arm received placebo.
+Dosing took place in a three-week period, which included four weekly doses of efgartigimod or placebo.
+Patient follow-ups continued for 21 weeks after treatment.
+Patients from all three cohorts were eligible to enroll in a one-year open-label extension study at the 10 mg/kg dose of efgartigimod, subject to meeting enrollment criteria, including platelet counts lower than 30 x 10^{9} /L.